BrijeshYadav05253/Document-Cucumber/Cucumber.md

 # Installation of VS Code

-* There are many method of insatlling vs code in Ubuntu Linux one is given below
+* There are many method of installing vs code in Ubuntu Linux one is given below

 *  Using .deb package